A Decades-Long Legacy Of Providing Top-Notch Litigation And Defense Services To Businesses And Licensed Professionals

 • Otsego County Supreme Court/ Hon.
 John F. Lambert/ Defense Verdict – This medical malpractice and wrongful death case involved an alleged failure to properly administer anticoagulant medications to an elderly woman with newly diagnosed atrial fibrillation.
 The plaintiff claimed that the defendant hospital administered too much anticoagulant to the decedent, and failed to properly monitor her blood work, which resulted in blood loss and a hematoma.
 The plaintiff further alleged that as a result of the blood loss, the decedent became hypotensive and went into kidney failure, resulting in her death ten days later.
 After twenty-four minutes of deliberations, the Jury returned a unanimous defense verdict.

 • St. Lawrence Supreme Court/Hon.
 John T. Ellis/Defense Verdict – During the last week of March 2023, this dental malpractice case was defended by Terence P. O’Connor in St. Lawrence County Supreme Court before the Hon.
 John T. Ellis.
 The allegations revolved around a surgical procedure which occurred on 3/4/20 (third molar surgery).
-Plaintiffs’ complaint included numerous allegations, however the gravamen of the claim was that defendant oral surgeon negligently perforated the lingual plate, partially transecting the lingual nerve.
-By way of damages, subsequent to the procedure in question, the plaintiff underwent microneurosurgery in an attempt to reconnect the lingual nerve.
-Ultimately, the plaintiff alleged that the subsequent surgical repair was unsuccessful and he was left with chronic pain syndrome throughout his face and lower jaw.
+Plaintiff s’ complaint included numerous allegations, however the gravamen of the claim was that defendant oral surgeon negligently perforated the lingual plate, partially transecting the lingual nerve.
+By way of damages, subsequent to the procedure in question, the plaintiff underwent micro neurosurgery in an attempt to reconnect the lingual nerve.
+Ultimately, the plaintiff alleged that the subsequent surgical repair was unsuccessful, and he was left with chronic pain syndrome throughout his face and lower jaw.
 Plaintiff was seeking monetary damages for pain and suffering, past and future medical expenses and lost wages.
 His wife had a separate claim for loss of consortium.
-It was the defendant’s contention that the surgical procedure was performed in accordance with good and accepted practices in the field of oral surgery and that the complication was a recognized complication of the procedure.
+It was the defendant’s contention that the surgical procedure was performed in accordance with good and accepted practices in the eld of oral surgery and that the complication was a recognized complication of the procedure.
 The case was tried for 5 days and included the expert testimony of 6 separate oral surgeons/physicians.
 The last demand was $500,000.
 After 2 hours of deliberations, the jury unanimously found in favor of the defendant, dismissing the complaint.

 • Fulton County Supreme Court/ Hon Rebecca A. Slezak / Index No. EF2015-04014/ Defense verdict/ Premises Liability / Alleged failure to remedy melt/refreeze condition.
 Defense contended that property manager and snow plow contractor did not violate any duty to plaintiff.
-Jury deliberated for 3 hours and rendered a defense verdict.
+The jury deliberated for 3 hours and rendered a defense verdict.

 • Westchester County Supreme Court/Hon.
 Lewis J. Lubell/Index No. 55412/2015/Defense Verdict/Medical Malpractice Defense/Alleged that primary care physician and medical practice failed to recognize signs and symptoms of active myopericarditis and failed to direct plaintiff to the hospital where close monitoring would be conducted, further diagnostic testing performed, and cardiac and infectious disease consultations obtained, which would have resulted in earlier treatment and likely would have prevented or significantly diminished the cascade of tragic injuries the young plaintiff sustained including multiple amputations.
 Defense argued that plaintiff developed fulminant myocarditis the following day, which was not diagnosable the previous day; that the fulminant myocarditis could not have been prevented; and earlier administration of medications would not have altered plaintiff’s course, given the stage of plaintiff’s illness and that there were no medications curative of either the illness causing the myocarditis or the myocarditis itself, only supportive therapies.
-Jury deliberated for 2 hours and rendered a defense verdict.
+The jury deliberated for 2 hours and rendered a defense verdict.

 2021

-• Schenectady County Supreme Court/Hon.
-Mark L. Powers/Defense Verdict/Medical Malpractice – This case involved a wrongful death claim where decedent’s estate alleged that the defendant cardiologist was negligent in clearing the patient for bariatric surgery.
+Verdict/Medical Malpractice – This case involved a wrongful death claim where decedent’s estate alleged that the defendant cardiologist was negligent in clearing the patient for bariatric surgery.
 Specifically, it was alleged that defendant was negligent as follows: failed to properly workup decedent; failed to order appropriate diagnostic studies; failed to consult with other specialists prior to clearing the patient for surgery; and failed to appropriately consider decedent’s past medical history along with past diagnostic studies including previous cardiological tests and evaluations.
 Defendant argued that the workup was appropriate, thorough and met the standard of care.
 The defense further argued that the cause of death was unrelated to decedent’s cardiac condition.
 The last demand was $800,000.
 No offers were made.
 During the course of the trial, 5 separate experts testified as to the issues of standard of care and causation.
-After a week and a half of trial and approximately 4 hours of deliberations, the jury returned a unanimous verdict in favor of defendant doctor.
+After a week and a half of trial and approximately 4 hours of deliberations, the jury returned a unanimous verdict in favor of the defendant doctor.
 No appeals were taken.

 2019